Looease/bcs-quiz-manager/README.md

 # Quiz Manager

+This application is a management system for a quiz website.
+You are able to log in as either an admin, viewer or basic user and create, edit and delete quizzes.

-This application is the final assessment of my BCS Level 4 Software Engineering Apprenticeshop.
+This is the final assessment for my BCS Level 4 Software Engineering Apprenticeshop.

 # About this application